Arab spacecraft enters orbit around Mars in historic flight - WTMJ

 If it pulls this off, China will become only the second country to land successfully on Mars.
 The U.S. has done it eight times, the first almost 45 years ago.
 A NASA rover and lander are still working on the surface.

-For the UAE, it was the country’s first venture beyond Earth’s orbit, making the flight a matter of intense national pride.
+For the UAE, it was the country’s first venture beyond Earth’s orbit,.

-For days, landmarks across the UAE, including Burj Khalifa, the tallest tower on Earth, glowed red to mark Amal’s anticipated arrival.
+For months, the spacecraft’s journey had been tracked by state-run press with rapturous enthusiasm.
+Landmarks across the UAE, including Burj Khalifa, the tallest tower on Earth, have glowed red to mark Amal’s anticipated arrival.
+Billboards depicting Amal tower over Dubai’s highways.
 This year is the 50th anniversary of the country’s founding, casting even more attention on Amal.

-The celestial weather station aimed for an exceptionally high Martian orbit of 13,670 miles by 27,340 miles (22,000 kilometers by 44,000 kilometers).
-It was set to join six spacecraft already operating around Mars: three U.S., two European and one Indian.
+The celestial weather station settled into an exceptionally high Martian orbit of 13,670 miles by 27,340 miles (22,000 kilometers by 44,000 kilometers).
+It joins six spacecraft already operating around Mars: three U.S., two European and one Indian.

-Amal was expected to perform an intricate, high-stakes series of turns and engine firings to maneuver into orbit and achieve what has eluded so many before.
+Amal had to perform a series of turns and engine firings to maneuver into orbit and achieve what has eluded so many before.

 “Anything that slightly goes wrong and you lose the spacecraft,” said Sarah al-Amiri, minister of state for advanced technology and the chair of the UAE’s space agency.